surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 By enabling the field calculate on raw the calculation are applied directly on the retrieved value of the fields, initially before pivot or grouping are applied.

-For example : consider the below image in which the  number 2 is added to sum_amount and retreive data by enabling calculate on raw
+For example : consider the below image in which we are adding number 2 to sum_amount and retreive data by enabling calculate on raw  and by deselecting calulate
 ```
 ${ROOT.BI_ORDERS.sum_AMOUNT}+2
 ```